nakshaa/nakshaa.github.io/README.md

 # Nakshaa
 A map service made using leaflet.js library and openstreetmap.
 Nakshaa is inspired by Google Maps.
 UI/UX has been designed greatly for the user convenience.
-The most beautiful thing about Nakshaa is it is very light weight as it uses leaflet.js library.
+The most beautiful thing about Nakshaa is it is very light weight as it uses leaflet.js library for rendering purpose.
+Data used in nakshaa are fetched from OpenStreetMap which is open source community providing geo spatial data at free of cost.

 ![Demo](https://github.com/nakshaa/nakshaa.github.io/blob/main/images/nakshaa.png)